Chris Burden – Shoot, 1971

 Aftermath of being shot

 Following the performance Burden and his friends were left to deal with the reality of a gunshot wound to the arm.
 They went to the hospital and had to explain the performance piece to the hospital staff that was left in disbelief.
-This part of the story is a reminder of the reality of Burden’s works, the reality of the violent brutality he was representing through the self-inflected violence and resulting injury.
+This part of the story is a reminder of the reality of Burden’s work, the reality of the violent brutality he was representing through the self-inflicted violence and resulting injury.

 Burden’s work, so graphic and shocking, was also committed to the re-sensitization of people to the violence that had become less and less shocking due to its constant imagery being invoked in the media while serving to challenge society’s views on what “fine art” truly is.